CodeYourFuture/curriculum/content/fundamentals/blocks/ship-it-requirements/index.md

 Now we will ship some code, because we expect you to ship very often at CYF.

-You're going to be working on and developing your own projects over the Fundamentals course, so let's begin with your personal home page.
+You're going to be working on and developing your own projects over the Fundamentals course, so let's begin with your Personal Home Page.
 In Intro to Digital (ITD) you built a Personal Home Page to complete the course.
 Now we’ll ship it to become a “real” website.
 When developers talk about shipping or deployment they mean turning the version that they’re developing into something that users can access.

 {{<note type="tip" title="Tip">}}
-It's important that software _works_ and that we can _use_ it!
+It's important that software _works_ and that both we _and other people_ can _use_ it!
 {{</note>}}

 #### You will need: